 One of California’s most dazzling natural phenomena is a vibrant superbloom.
 Just about every spring, you can discover picturesque flower fields filled with butterflies in Los Angeles with fresh floral scents.
-Explore our list for some local flower fields in Los Angeles where wildflowers are known to bloom each year.
+Explore our list for some local flower fields and gardens in and around L.A. to make the most of spring.

-Will California experience big wildflower blooms in 2025?
+Will California experience a wildflower bloom in 2026?

 This 50-acre natural haven is covered in a technicolor blanket of Giant Tecolote Ranunculus flowers.
 You’ll get to wander through bands of flowers overlooking the Pacific Ocean, get lost in the Sweat Pea Maze, browse the historic Poinsettia display and orchids.
 The swaths of flowers turn the rolling hills of Carlsbad Ranch into vivid displays for around seven weeks from March through early May.
 Advanced reservations are required and can be purchased online.